intel/AI-Playground/readme.md

 AI Playground beta is currently available as a packaged installer, or available as a source code from our Github repository.
 To run AI Playground you must have a PC that meets the following specifications

 *	Windows OS
-*	Intel Core Ultra-H Processor OR Intel Arc GPU (discrete) with 8GB of vRAM
+*	Intel Core Ultra-H Processor (coming soon) OR Intel Arc GPU (discrete) with 8GB of vRAM

 ## Installation - Packaged Installer:
 AI Playground has multiple packaged installers, each specific to the hardware.